Chili6666/mcp-docs-demo/README.md

 - "Tell me about all FusionKit packages"
 - "What does the fusion-kit-core package do?"
 - "Show me the API documentation for the CLI package"
+- "What commands does the FusionKit CLI support?"
 - "How do I install the keycloak package?"
 - "Give me examples for the module-federation package"